Honors and Awards

 Classen added depth at receiver in 2017 and played in three games (Illinois, Ohio State, Iowa), but he did not have a reception.

 Classen added depth at wide receiver, but did not appear in a game.

 Classen sat out the 2015 season after transferring to the Nebraska program.
 He worked as a scout team receiver in practice.

 Classen transferred to Nebraska after two seasons at Winona State.
 He redshirted the 2013 season before playing in six games during the 2014 season.
 Classen hauled in one pass for the Warriors, a 17-yard completion against Sioux Falls on Oct.
 25.

 Classen is a product of Wayzata High School, where he averaged 11.9 yards per punt return during his career.

 Classen was born on Feb.
 16, 1995, and is the son of Mark and Deb Classen.
-He has been named to both the Brook Berringer and Tom Osborne Citizenship Teams each of the past two years.
+He was named to both the Brook Berringer and Tom Osborne Citizenship Teams in both 2016 and 2017.
 Among his outreach work has been time spent volunteering with the Lincoln Marathon, Uplifting Athletes, Husker Hotline and hospital outreach visits.